fherreralab/fherreralab.github.io/_posts/2018-05-11-postdoc-position-compchem.md

 * Perform molecular dynamics simulations to study the energetics of a large set of computer-generated MOF structures produced by in-house combinatorial software.

-* Perfor quantum chemistry calculations of linear and nonlinear polarizabilities of a large number of conjugated organic ligands.
+* Perform quantum chemistry calculations of linear and nonlinear polarizabilities of a large number of conjugated organic ligands.

 * Lead efforts to construct accurate physical models and software to compute the nonlinear optical response of MOF single crystals, based on ligand monomer data.